-Getting Started Module Checklist

-🗌 View course Welcome Video

-Read the syllabus

-- □ Navigate the course learning environment / view Course Tour video - Post in the Course Introduction Forum (2 points) - Read through ungraded modules on Primary/Secondary Sources and Footnotes - Demonstrate you know how to make footnote citations by submitting a Practice Paper (1 point)
+Getting Started Module Checklist ☐ View course Welcome Videos ☐ Read the syllabus Navigate the course learning environment and view Course Tour video Required: Post in the Course Introduction Forum (1 point) Read through ungraded modules on Primary/Secondary Sources and Footnotes ☐ Optional: Demonstrate you know how to make footnote citations by submitting a Practice Paper (1 point) Optional: Post questions in the Help Forum (ungraded) Deplotal.
+Fost questions in the field Forum (ungraded) Questions to ask in the Help Forum:

-Practice Module - complete by Tues, Sept 15 at 11:59 pm
+Practice Module - complete by Monday, February 15 at 11:59 pm

-This module contains assignments and learning activities similar to those you will do throughout the course.
-It gives you a low-stakes way to practice essential activities and technical skills, so that you will be successful in achieving the objectives of later units and the course as a whole.
-This module will become available to you once you have completed the Getting Started activities.
+This module contains a "buffet" of assignments and learning activities similar to those you will do throughout the course.
+It gives you a low-stakes way to practice essential activities and technical skills and time management, so that you will be successful in achieving the objectives of later units and the course as a whole.
+This second module opens once you have completed the Getting Started activities.